Rhosinjay-cyb/Azure-Firewall/README.md

 ![image](fwp.png)

 The application Rule is created as shown below.
 The first rule is applied to the HR-subnet while the other rule is applied to the Dev-subnet.
-The source of the first rule is the IP address space of the HR-subnet, the rule allow web access to the FQDN specified in the rule.
-The source of the second rule is the IP address space of the Dev-subnet and the rule also allow access to FQDN specified in the rule.
+The source of the first rule is the IP address space of the HR-subnet, the rule allows access to only the FQDN (Linkedin & Coursera) specified in the rule while other connections will be dropped.
+The source of the second rule is the IP address space of the Dev-subnet and the rule only allow access to FQDN (Github) specified in the rule while other connections will also be dropped.

 ![image](apr.png)